Electrical Safety Tips To Protect Your Building

 5. Reduce potential risks by unplugging all unused appliances.

-This tip is one of the most straightforward electrical safety tips but is also one of the easiest to forget.
-Doing this helps save power by reducing any phantom drain, or the energy consumption of the device when not actively in use and helps protect them from power surges or overheating.
-While it is often challenging to remember unplugging unused appliances, there is now the new generation of smart plugs that offers the solution of setting power schedules for each outlet.
+This tip is one of the most straightforward electrical safety tips, but it is also one of the easiest to forget.
+Doing this helps save power by reducing any phantom drain, or the energy consumption of the device when not actively in use, and helps protect them from power surges or overheating.
+While it is often challenging to remember to unplug unused appliances, there is now a new generation of smart plugs that offers the solution of setting power schedules for each outlet.

 6. Prevent shock by putting electrical devices and outlets away from water.